Zenika/zenika-career-paths-framework/paths/posture.md

 _Posure_ is may be the most difficult to explain, as it's covered largelly in the litterature, and the word have so many meaning depending on the author.
 So, we tried to clarify what we call _posture_ in our context.

 _Posture_ is our ability to use different techniques to bring a team or an individual to a certain targeted state or to reach a pre-defined objective.
+This required often changes in the initial plan, or a change in the target.
+But these evolution are made consciously with the good timing.

 However, this requires the same strong foundation :
 - Ability to listen and learn